RAFTING and HIKING the GRAND CANYON

 Day 3.
 Saturday, October 8.

 Redwall Cavern – mile 33.3, river left.
 This deep undercut is a common tourist stop.
-We played Frisbee in the huge space.
+We played Frisbee in the vast space.
 Powell thought it would hold 50,000 people.
 No camping or fires are allowed.

 Bert Loper boat: mile 41.6, river right on the delta of Royal Arch Canyon.
 He made his first run through the canyon at age 69 and died a decade later on his second trip while running 24 ½ Mile Rapid.
 His boat was found 16 miles downstream.
 The battered hulk remains.